Association of National Advertisers: 1950–1999

 In 1963 the ANA helped establish the Joint Policy Committee (JPC) for Broadcast Talent Union Relations, which negotiates contracts with the Screen Actors Guild-American Federation of Television and Radio Artists (SAG-AFTRA), and the American Federation of Musicians.

 The efficacy of advertising can only be maintained by responsible advertising, and for the purpose of industry self-regulation concerning matters of truth, taste, and social responsibility, the ANA, working in conjunction with the AAAA, American Advertising Federation (AAF), and BBB National Programs launched the National Advertising Review Board (NARB) in 1971.
 The NARB acts as the appeals board for the National Advertising Division (NAD) of BBB National Programs.
 The NAD investigates matters of honesty and accuracy in advertising and issues of taste or social responsibility are addressed by the NARB.

 In 1986 the ANA, AAAA and AAF formed the State Advertising Coalition to monitor state legislative and regulatory issues that threaten advertising.
 Later, in 1988, ANA worked in concert with other industry trade associations to form the Advertising Tax Coalition to combat federal advertising tax proposals.

 The ANA has fielded numerous studies and helped develop advertising measurement systems from its inception to the present: from the Crossley rating system, developed in 1930, which established national standards by which radio audiences could be measured, to the recently introduced Ad-ID, a system that assigns a unique and permanent code to each ad with 360-degree application.

 The Family Friendly Programming Forum, whose goal is to increase prime time television programming that can be viewed by the entire family, is a member initiative begun with the support of the ANA in 1998.
 In addition to providing a script development fund and scholarships for students working on family friendly programming, the televised Family Television Awards are held to recognize outstanding family programming.

 More recently

 Developed by ANA and the American Association of Advertising Agencies, Ad-ID is a web-based system accessible 24/7 worldwide that generates a unique identifying code for each advertising asset, creating a capability to identify them across all media.
-Using Ad-ID, and promoting the use of its webservices, greatly improves workflow between agency, advertiser, distributor and medium.
+Using Ad-ID, and promoting the use of its web services, greatly improves workflow between agency, advertiser, distributor and medium.
 Ad-ID upgrades the previous ISCI commercial coding system and replaces other methods used to identify advertising assets.
 Ad-ID is the industry standard identifier for all related forms of media.